GFrittoli/Bobby/README.md

 The default derivative method is polynomial fitting.
 Alternatively, there's also finite-different method of computing derivatives, which is faster but gives a steeper dependency on ell for the derivatives of the galaxy clustering probes.In addition, there's a derivative calculated using the Richardson Extrapolation method.
 The three methods handles numerical errors in different ways.
 A general rule of thumb is that the more points of the grid, the higher the accuracy and the higher the agreement between methodologies.

-Polynomial fitting is slower but in perfect agreement with SFX CLASS forecasts.
+Polynomial fitting is slower but in perfect agreement with Ilich+(2022) forecasts.
 The accuracy is described by the R^2 test (which quantifies the goodness of the fit) which is computed alongside the derivative.
 Finite Difference method is faster but it is different.
 In Derivate_coeff.py there's the code that computes the coefficients for the differences and you can call those functions to compute higher-order derivatives too.
 In this case the error scales to the power of number of points considered

 Richardson's Extrapolation is under testing due to weird behaviour for some specific derivatives.
 In general, this method tries to cancel out the leading term in the error when approximating a derivative to a numerical derivative.